We all crave 20/20 vision and envy those that have it, but is it a thing of the past as technology finds something even better with the Bionic Lens?

 Another benefit of this techy lens is its ability to prevent glaucoma, described by the NHS as an eye condition where the optic nerve, which connects your eye to your brain becomes damaged.
 Glaucoma can be caused when a cataractous lens releases toxic substances into the chamber of the eye.

-This is only the beginning…what are the possibilities with the Bionic Lens?
+What are the possibilities with the Bionic Lens?

 - Installing a projection system that allows you to view your smartphone screen through your Bionic Lens